tylertrimble/viswaternet/docs/examples.rst

     fig, ax = plt.subplots(figsize=(11,11))
     ax.set_frame_on(False) # remove frame from figure

-After we have initialized our VWN model object and empty matplotlib figure, we can proceed to call on different functions offered by the VisWaterNet library to generate a variety of figures.
+After we have initialized our VisWaterNet model object and empty matplotlib figure, we can proceed to call on different functions offered by the VisWaterNet library to generate a variety of figures.
 Below, we provide a series of examples to highlight the different VisWaterNet plotting functions and their wide range of inputs.

 Example 1 - Basic Network Layout Plot
 -----------------------------